Tattoo PainChart

 • Calves

-• Upper and lower back tattoos.
+• Upper and lower back tattoos

 All that being said, most of my clients rate the pain of having a camouflage tattoo at about a 4-5 on the pain scale of 1-10.

-Never forget the motivation behind your tattoo.
+Never Forget The Motivation behind your tattoo.

 The pain is momentary, but your camouflage tattoos will last for years.
 If we have to endure pain and discomfort for a few hours, will it be worthwhile?
 We can probably all agree that it will be.

-How to prepare for tattoo?
+How to prepare For Tattoo

 Doing your homework before going to the studio will help you prepare for what to expect and avoid surprises.
 The internet has made this a simple task.
 In preparation for the session, this should help calm your nerves.
 If you’re nervous about getting your first tattoo because you don’t know what to expect not to worry, as, during your consultation at Illusions by Ink Studio, we will break down:

-1. How to prepare for your medical tattoo
+01 How to prepare for your medical tattoo

-2. What to expect during your tattoo
+02 What to expect during your tattoo

-3. What to expect after your tattoo.
+03 What to expect after your tattoo.

 Last but not least, Illusions by Ink Studio professionals will makes sure to follow up with you regularly once you leave the studio.

-When you are preparing for a tattoo you should:
+When you are preparing for a tattoo, You Should:

-Make Sure to Fuel Up and Bring Snacks.
+Make Sure to Fuel Up and Bring Snacks

 Before getting your tattoo, it’s a good idea to have a healthy meal to boost your energy levels.
 To avoid feeling exhausted and unmotivated during the session, try doing this.
 If you’re feeling dizzy or queasy, eat something sweet before your workout.